Working from home is back on the table as coronavirus continues to have an impact.

 Work with your IT team to make sure the right security measures are in place for when it comes to sharing potentially sensitive business data.

-3. Use virtual meetings in light of travel restrictions
+3. Use virtual meetings

 While inconvenient, this don’t have to slow your business down.
 Again, tech can play a role here.